Test process outline

 Data collection is generally conducted using an initial, candidate version of the test case set.
 This candidate may contain samples that we later deem unsuitable for the test.
 In this stage, VB may remove samples from the set.
 Data collected for such samples are ignored, as if the sample wasn’t part of the test set at all.

 The vendor receives preliminary feedback on the product’s performance.
 This marks the beginning of the dispute period, during which the vendor can examine the results and file any disputes that they may have.
 At least one calendar week is provided for the vendor to complete their independent verification of the results.

 Feedback includes at least the following:

-Upon request, VB may also provide:
+Upon request, VB will also provide:

 Depending on the outcome of the disputes, further samples may be removed from the test case set in this step.

 Test results are generated against the final state of the test sets, followed by the publication of the test report and a review of the certified status of the product.

 We aim to make test report data representative for the average use case.
 Accordingly, we attempt to test with product builds that are available for general audiences, and to configure/operate the products as close to the defaults as possible.

 We acknowledge that this is not always possible.
 In such cases, substantial deviations from the average use case – where they might impact the test results – will be documented in the published test report for full disclosure.